Skip to content

 0.5 / 1

-The company states that it supports smallholders by investing in training programs, and good agricultural practices.
-However, the type of smallholders is unclear.
+The company states that it supports smallholders by investing in training programs and promoting good agricultural practices.
+However, the type of smallholders involved was unclear.

 • P